News and Events

 to find out more.

-Have a computer that needs fixing?
-From 10:00 am to 2:00 pm, technicians will be at Waite House in South Minneapolis to fix devices and offer their recommendations.
-Oh, and the best part?
-It's free!
-Here's a flyer
+From 10:00 am to 2:00 pm, technicians were at the Waite House in South Minneapolis to fix devices and offer their recommendations.
+View the Here's a flyer

 Phillips Tech Hub

-meeting at the East Phillips Park Cultural & Community Center from 9 - 10 am.
-If you are interested in technology and the Phillips neighborhood, please join us!
+meeting was held at the East Phillips Park Cultural & Community Center from 9 - 10 am.

 Team members who staffed the technology resources table at the 3/21 conference.
 Sitting down from left to right: Elise Ebhardt (Minneapolis IT Department) and Paul Levario (Takoda Insitute).
 Standing up from left to right: Meghan Muffett (CTEP AmeriCorps Member, Minneapolis IT Department), David Maldonado (Pillsbury United Communities), Jessie Pillar (Takoda Institute), and George Xenos (U of M UROC).